sebastian-marinescu/BigBrother/readme.md

 Big Brother v3 is the current version and available from modmore.com and MODX.

-Due to [https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html](Google's deprecation of the out-of-band authorizations), new users **must** use v3 after October 3rd, 2022. v1 and v2 are considered deprecated as of August 27th 2022.
+Due to [Google's deprecation of the out-of-band authorizations](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html), new users **must** use v3 after October 3rd, 2022. v1 and v2 are considered deprecated as of August 27th 2022.

 Please note that unlike v2, v3 does **not** support custom OAuth credentials anymore.